 - The number of inquiries – Applying for too many loans within a short time can also result in rejection.

 Don’t worry if you have a poor or insufficient credit history.
 You can still get a loan.
-You can search for online lenders that are not interested in your credit history.
+You can search for online lenders that are not interested in your credit history, although rates are likely to be much higher.

 2. Low income and debt